 In any case, let’s understand, specifically, this trillion dollar coin a little bit and why it is completely laughable.

 First, let’s assume that it is a full one ounce platinum coin.
-Currently, such a coin has a spot price of approximately $1,500 (and is actually $100 less than a gold coin — but a gold coin doesn’t sound as impressive, does it?).
+Currently, such a coin has a spot price of approximately one thousand five hundred dollars (and is actually one hundred dollars less than a gold coin — but a gold coin doesn’t sound as impressive, does it?).
 So what is this coin’s true market value relative to the fiat value that Krugman and his cronies wish to “impart” on it?

-Most people have a hard time conceptualizing very large numbers, myself included, so let’s think of it another way.
-That is approximately the same relationship between one M&M and 400,000 5lb bags of M&Ms. Imagine eating ten pounds worth of M&Ms every single day (that’s a hundred ”servings” a day) for 550 years.
-That’s eating 35 M&Ms every single minute of every single day of every single month of every single year, without sleep, for nearly eight lifetimes.
+Most people have a hard time conceptualising very large numbers, myself included, so let’s think of it another way.
+That is approximately the same relationship between one M&M and four hundred thousand five pound bags of M&Ms. Imagine eating ten pounds worth of M&Ms every single day (that’s a hundred ”servings” a day) for five hundred fifty years.
+That’s eating thirty-five M&Ms every single minute of every single day of every single month of every single year, without sleep, for nearly eight lifetimes.
 Now contemplate the value of a single M&M in that context.
-That’s the same relationship one penny has with the combined values of twenty $10 million mansions.
+That’s the same relationship one penny has with the combined values of twenty ten million dollar mansions.

 Its value is negligible.
 It is, essentially, zero.